egrosdou01/personal-blog/blog/2024-10-19-k8s-troubleshooting-insights/k8s-troubleshooting-insights-coredns.md

 ## Conclusions

 Is it DNS at the end?
 This is something you will have to find out!
-Hopefully, the post gave you some ideas to troubleshoot with more confidence DNS issues in a Kubernetes environment.
+Hopefully, the post gave you some ideas to troubleshoot with confidence DNS issues in a Kubernetes environment.

 It's a wrap for this post! 🎉 Thanks for reading!
 Stay tuned for more exciting updates!